Sunday, February 8, 2015

 • Availability of a wide range of ammunition - From bird shot, buckshot, slug, flechette and sabot, to specialty ammo from non lethal to very exotic along with low recoil to magnum power rounds making a single weapons platform a definite force multiplier.
 This system can even be a launcher with blank rounds to launch a grappling hook or other ordinance.

 Your personal load-out should have a few of each dictated by your own personal intelligence of the situation at hand.
 An ammo load-out is about a total of 25 to 50 rounds depending on your capabilities of weight management.
-Use of a tactical vest or equivelent to carry a loadout of shot shell carrier card for ease of aquistioning extra shotshells is critical.
+Use of a tactical vest or equivalent to carry a load-out of shot shell carrier card for ease of acquisition extra shot shells is critical.

 • Ammunition reloading components are widely available and easy enough to even reload with basic tools by hand in the field if necessary.